okta/okta.github.io/_source/_posts/2017-06-29-oidc-user-auth-aspnet-core.md

 ```
 This is the important part, so let’s go through it line by line:

-* The `AuthenticationScheme` gives out scheme a name, and will be used to build the default callback url (~/signin-oidc)
+* The `AuthenticationScheme` gives out scheme a name, and will be used to build the default callback url (~/signin-oidc).
-* The `SignInScheme` is used to set the sign-in middleware
+* The `SignInScheme` is used to set the sign-in middleware.
 * The `Authority` identifies the authorization endpoint for your Identity Provider.
 It’s discoverable as part of the OpenID specification, and is located at: https://dev-{YOURID}.oktapreview.com/.well-known/openid-configuration.
 * The `ResponseType` is also specified in that document under “response_types_supported”.
-This tells the application you want to start an OIDC code flow from from the provider.
+This tells the application you want to start an authorization code flow from from the provider.
 * The `ClientId`, and `ClientSecret` are the Client ID and Client Secret you got from the General Settings tab.
 For production, I would highly suggest [storing these in a secure way](https://stormpath.com/blog/store-protect-sensitive-data-dotnet-core) and referencing them here.
 They’re in line here for demonstration purposes.
 * Setting `GetClaimsFromUserInfoEndpoint = true` tells the provider that if you’re successful authenticating, go ahead and make a call to the `userinfo_endpoint` (specified in the configuration document at the same URL you got the `authorization_endpoint` and the `response_types_supported` from).
 This will go ahead and get the claims that we’re going to display from Okta once the authentication has completed.
-* Finally, we tell the application to save the token once it comes back from the provider
+* Finally, we tell the application to save the token once it comes back from the provider.

 That’s all there is to it, but how do you know it’s working?
 Well, you *could* hook up a login form but there is an easier way!